lielms/Portfolio/index.md

 ---

-layout: home
+layout: default
 title: Portfolio
+nav_order: 0
 ---

 Welcome to my portfolio.
-Use the navigation links above to explore my work.
+Use the sidebar to explore each section.